LaGrange Troupers

-The LaGrange Troupers were a minor league baseball team based in LaGrange, Georgia.
-From 1946 to 1951, the Troupers played as members of the Class D level Georgia–Alabama League, winning the 1950 and 1951 league championships.
-From 1948 to 1951, LaGrange was a minor league affiliate of the New York Yankees.
-The Troupers hosted home minor league games at Callaway Stadium and were preceded in Georgia–Alabama League play by the 1916 and 1917 LaGrange Grangers.
+The LaGrange Troupers were a minor league baseball team based in LaGrange, Georgia and Troup County, Georgia.

+From 1946 to 1951, the LaGrange "Troupers" played as members of the Class D level Georgia–Alabama League, winning the 1950 and 1951 league championships.
+From 1948 to 1951, The Troupers were a minor league affiliate of the New York Yankees.

+The Troupers hosted home minor league games at Callaway Stadium, which is still in use today as a sports stadium.

+The Troupers were preceded in Georgia–Alabama League play by the 1916 and 1917 LaGrange Grangers.